jywu20/Notes/Linguistics/English/cambridge.md

   ones.
 Obligatory adverbials are also considered as complements (see 2.8).
 But on the other hand, both optional adverbials (*adjuncts*) and obligatory adverbials (*manner, temporal, etc. complements*) are discussed in Chapter 8.
 For example, 8.2.1 contains a section about "Manner complements".
 Adjuncts can also be defined as *clause modifiers*, a subset of modifiers.
+Both adverbs and PPs are seen as adjuncts (see the beginning of Chapter 8)

   Whether *complements of NPs*, *complements of PPs* and *complements of clauses* can be considered as the same thing is of course not a problem that can be answered by the descriptive framework above.